Ali-Mikael/Application-hacking/h7-crypto.md

 I'm not going to lie to you and tell you that I didn't struggle a little bit with this one...
 I've never used python to operate on binary before, so it took me a little while to fully understand what was really going on, especially with all the type conversions etc. I must've spent around an hour in the python3 shell just trying out different stuff and seeing what `foo` looks like after I poke around `bar` and decode `baz`, and how `o` behaves after i've done `x`, `y` and `z`.

-After many iterations and finally understanding what's what, I came up with a solution. (without AI, which in this day and age I felt proud of hahahah).
-Without further ado, here's what's going on:
+After many iterations and finally understanding what's what, I came up with a solution.

 **Explanation**